 Increased Capacity for Emergency Preparedness: The RDBN has experienced years of wildfire events and flooding.
 In 2018, 3,170 livestock were relocated through the support of Emergency Management BC.
-There were many other animals relocated from hobby farms which were ineligible for support, but the region received donations of bagged animal feed and hay from across the province that was distributed to hobby farmers.
+There were many other animals relocated from hobby farms which were ineligible for support, but the region received donations of bagged animal feed and hay from across the province and this was distributed to hobby farmers.
 There were also 3,980 livestock which were sheltered in place and participated in the RDBN Emergency Hay program.
 After the event, producers could apply to the 2018 Canada - British Columbia Wildfire Recovery Initiative.

-In 2017-2018 there were Livestock Emergency Preparedness workshops administered by BC Agriculture and Food Climate Action Initiative.
+In 2017-2018 there have been Livestock Emergency Preparedness workshops administered by BC Agriculture and Food Climate Action Initiative.
 The RDBN Agriculture Coordinator presented eleven Emergency & Livestock Preparedness workshops in 2019 in partnership with BC Wildfire staff.
-The Agriculture section of the RDBN website has Regional Emergency Preparedness materials available.
+The RDBN Agriculture section has Regional Emergency Preparedness materials on the RDBN website in the agriculture section.

-Promoting Agriculture: Since 2014, the RDBN has been producing the Connecting Consumers and Producers Directory, which is updated annually, distributed regionally, and is also made available on the RDBN website.
+Promoting Agriculture: Since 2014, the RDBN has been producing the Connecting Consumers and Producers directory, which is updated annually, distributed regionally, and is also made available on the RDBN website.
 The RDBN Agriculture Coordinator works with producers to be included in the directory.
-The RDBN Economic Development staff manage the Connecting Consumers and Producers Community Event grant program and details on this program are updated annually on the RDBN website.
+The RDBN Economic Development staff manage the Connecting Consumers and Producers grant program and details on this program are updated annually on the RDBN website.

-Every year, RDBN Economic Development staff procure sample sizes of regionally made items, such as jars of honey, beeswax soap and beef jerky, as promotional items and hand-outs for Connecting Consumers and Producers Community Events.
+Every year, RDBN Economic Development staff procure regionally made items, such as tiny jars of honey, beeswax soap, and beef jerky, as gifts and hand-outs for local fair parades and other Connecting Consumer and Producer events.

-The RDBN supports many events, including agriculture events, through the RDBN Rural Grant In-Aid Program.
-Information is available through the Economic Development Department at the RDBN.
+The RDBN supports events, including agriculture events through the RDBN Rural Grant In-Aid and information is available through the Administrative Services at the RDBN.